-All work done in association with the approved Eligible Facilities Request application shall be completed in accordance with all generally applicable laws, regulations or other rules reasonably related to public health and safety, including but not limited to, building and safety codes.
+All work done in association with the approved Eligible Facilities Request application shall be completed in accordance with all generally applicable laws, regulations or other rules Commented [NM22]: Please see Memorandum notes regarding this section.

+reasonably related to public health and safety, including but not limited to, building and safety codes.